deNBI/cloud-user-docs/wiki/cloud_admin/elixir_OIDC.md

 ### Keystone configuration

-Configure the [auth] section of your keystone.conf to include `oidc` in the list of authentication methods.
-You also have to specify the class implementing oidc in the same section (`keystone.auth.plugins.mapped.Mapped`):
+Configure the [auth] section of your keystone.conf to include `openid` in the list of authentication methods.

 ```
 [auth]
-methods = password,token,oidc
+methods = password,token,openid
-oidc = keystone.auth.plugins.mapped.Mapped
 ```

 Add your Horizon host as trusted dashboard to the [federation] section and configure the SSO callback template.

 ```
 [federation]
 trusted_dashboard=https://{{ oidc.endpoint }}/horizon/auth/websso/
 sso_callback_template = /etc/keystone/sso_callback_template.html
 ```

-Define the identity provider in the [oidc] section using the HTTP_OIDC_ISS attribute
+Define the identity provider in the [openid] section using the HTTP_OIDC_ISS attribute

 ```
-[oidc]
+[openid]
 remote_id_attribute = HTTP_OIDC_ISS
 ```

 ## Dashboard (Horizon)

-After setting up Keystone to be OIDC aware, we have to a enable SSO (single sign on) in OpenStack horizon and add Elixir_OIDC as choice in the list of providers via mapped drivers.
+After setting up Keystone to be OIDC aware, we have to enable SSO (single sign on) in OpenStack horizon and add Elixir_OIDC as choice in the list of providers via mapped drivers (`/etc/openstack-dashboard/local_settings.py`).

 ```
 WEBSSO_ENABLED = True
 WEBSSO_CHOICES = (
   ("credentials", _("Keystone Credentials")),
-  ("oidc", _("ELIXIR_OIDC")),
+  ("openid", _("ELIXIR_OIDC")),
 )

-WEBSSO_INITIAL_CHOICE="oidc"
+WEBSSO_INITIAL_CHOICE="openid"
 ```

 ### Running Dashboard behind a HA-Proxy